gdejohn/procrastination/README.md

 ## Data Structures

+The included data structures are lazily evaluated.
+They procrastinate, doing the absolute minimum amount of work required and putting it off for as long as possible, only computing each of their elements on demand.
+They can also be memoized such that each element is computed at most once, the first time it's asked for, and then cached.

+Because the data structures are purely functional, they are also fully persistent.
+Instead of mutators, methods are provided that return a new version of a given data structure reflecting the desired changes, leaving the previous version intact.
+Every version remains accessible.
+This is implemented efficiently via structural sharing, which is safe because the data structures are structurally immutable (i.e., elements cannot be added, removed, or replaced).

-All of the included data structures are designed to emulate algebraic data types, with basic "data constructor" static factory methods mirrored by abstract `match()` instance methods simulating pattern matching.
+The data structures are designed to emulate algebraic data types, with basic "data constructor" static factory methods mirrored by abstract `match()` instance methods simulating pattern matching.
 This is not a general pattern-matching facility; there is no matching against literals, no wildcard patterns, no nested patterns.
 It simply makes it possible to distinguish which data constructor was used and extract the components in a single step.

 The rest of the operations on these data structures are all ultimately defined in terms of the `match()` methods and data constructors.
 None of the classes hide anything interesting.
 They don't declare any instance fields.
 They each